Frequently asked questions

 Is Soundpad in a good condition, but others still can't hear you, then the most common cause is, that your voice application uses another recording device, than the one you configured Soundpad for.
 You can fix it by enabling Soundpad for the same device in the above mentioned options pane or by changing the device in the voice application itself.
 (See also: Setup and device configuration)

 Another cause may be, that Soundpad's microphone output volume is too low and does not trigger the voice activation threshold of your voice application.
 You may try to increase Soundpad's microphone output volume at File ▷ Preferences ▷ Audio ▷ Voice volume.
+The default value is 89dB.
+If the measured volume is below 74dB, then sounds might not be played reliably in certain voice applications.
+You should consider increasing your microphone level in Windows, activate mic boost if available and necessary and then repeat the measurement in Soundpad.
+See this discussion for further information.

 Another reason may be, that you didn't press the Push-to-Talk button of your voice application.
 Starting with v2.6.0 Soundpad can press the button for you, but you have to configure it first in the preferences at File ▷ Preferences ▷ Hotkeys ▷ Auto Keys.